Tony Johor Kaki Travels for Food ยท Heritage ยท Culture ยท History

 She was doing what she loved till her death at age 87 in 1989.

 A charming and even touching aspect of My Favourite Recipes to me is how it was a sincere effort that drew only on whatever limited resources Methodist Girls School could muster in the difficult times not long after the Second World War.
-No big budget or sponsors but just a lot of love and can-do spirit.
+No big budget, sponsors or grants but just a lot of love and can-do spirit.

 The cover of My Favourite Recipes was designed in-house by the school's art teacher Mrs. Tan Yoong Thye.
 The pictures were drawn by 16 year old student Shirley Lim who was also known as Kim Lim.